Health service manager Hospital manager, NHS hospital manager

 - budget and policy planning skills

-- the ability to recruit and supervise staff
+- the ability to gather and analyse data

 - contract management skills